 In humans, the supply of fuel to the liver exceeds the demand by the body and the liver fat and sugar (glycogen) stores are filled to overflowing.
 The overflow goes into body fat and belly fat.

-In horses the same process occurs.
-In ponies, minis and donkeys this process can become extreme causing life threatening issues such as fat in the blood.
+In horses, the same process occurs.
+In ponies, minis and donkeys, this process can become extreme, causing life-threatening issues such as fat in the blood.
 My concern is in the horse with a moderate amount of body fat.
 Underneath this is the conversion of protein into fuel.
-In other words the muscle in the top line is consumed as food.
+In other words, the muscle in the top line is consumed as food.
 How can this happen?
-I believe it is because the horse is being over fed throughout the year and the fat in the liver is unable to be used as fuel for the cells.
+I believe it is because the horse is being overfed throughout the year, and the fat in the liver cannot be used as fuel for the cells.

-Some research in humans show that the filled liver is unable to process the fuel stored there.
-The treatment being used is to increase protein intake and increase the intake of resistant starches.
-In horses with fatty livers the treatment is similar though they don’t mention resistant starches.
+Some human research shows that the filled liver cannot process the fuel stored there.
+So the treatment being used is to increase protein intake and the intake of resistant starches.
+The treatment of horses with fatty livers is similar though they don’t mention resistant starches.

 Resistant starches are also known as prebiotics.
-The sugar in these foods resist digestion in the small intestine.
-Instead they are digested in the hind gut which lowers their impact on insulin and also feeds the gut bacteria of the colon.
-The sugar from these starches sparks the process of proteins removing the stored fat from the liver cells.
-These freed liver fats then are used for cell fuel.
-As the liver fat is used it is replaced from body fat stores and the horse becomes lean.
+The sugar in these foods resists digestion in the small intestine.
+Instead, they are digested in the hindgut, lowering their impact on insulin and feeding the colon’s gut bacteria.
+In addition, the sugar from these starches sparks the process of proteins removing the stored fat from the liver cells.
+These freed liver fats are then used for cell fuel.
+As the liver fat is used, it is replaced by body fat stores, and the horse becomes lean.

-In the meantime the amount of food, especially sugar, entering the horse is decreased.
+In the meantime, the amount of food, especially sugar, entering the horse decreases.
 This is part of the reason that the no-grain diet works in slimming down the horse.
-Adding soy bean meal is adding protein needed to move out the stored fat in the liver.
-The protein plus the available liver fuel combines to lower the appetite of the horse which decreases the amount of food eaten.
-The result is normal body fat in most horses and a horse with a more efficient liver has more available energy to perform both cellular tasks (health) and body functions (compete in a sport).
+In addition, adding soybean meal is adding protein needed to move out the stored fat in the liver.
+The protein plus the available liver fuel combine to lower the horse’s appetite, decreasing the amount of food eaten.
+The result is normal body fat in most horses, and a horse with a more efficient liver has more available energy to perform both cellular tasks (health) and body functions (compete in a sport).

 Unclogging the Liver

-Once the liver has reduced the amount of stored fat and the flow of blood through it is free, the liver is more capable of removing most toxins taken into the body.
+Once the liver has reduced the amount of stored fat and the flow of blood through it is free, it is more capable of removing most toxins taken into the body.
 In the beer and wine story, the amount of glyphosate is, according to government standards, far below toxic levels.
-This is arguable with none being the only acceptable level.
-Air pollution is well known and so are toxicants in our water supply.
-They exist everywhere as seen in the organic wine.
+This is arguable, with none being the only acceptable level.
+Air pollution is well known, and so are toxicants in our water supply.
+They exist everywhere, as seen in organic wine.

-If the liver is clogged with excess fuel then it cannot be efficient at any of the multiple processes it is in charge of.
-Removing toxins is one of these.
-Reducing the body fat and the liver fat is part of the wintering effect we see in all animals where food is limited.
-As long as we continue to feed our horses throughout the year with foods efficient in creating fat (grains) then the livers will not be as efficient as possible.
-Toxicants such as glyphosate and minerals such as iron cannot be effectively dealt with by the clogged liver.
+If the liver is clogged with excess fuel, it cannot be efficient at any of the multiple processes it is in charge of, including removing toxins.
+Reducing body and liver fat is part of the wintering effect we see in all animals where food is limited.
+As long as we continue to feed our horses throughout the year with foods efficient in creating fat (grains), the livers will not be as efficient as possible.
+In addition, the clogged liver cannot effectively deal with toxicants such as glyphosate and minerals such as iron.

-It is time to look at the real culprit behind toxicants and mineral excesses.
+It is time to examine the real culprit behind toxicants and mineral excesses.
 It is most likely a clogged liver brought on by feeding our horses more than they need to survive.
-Feeding low starch forage plus adequate protein should help in restoring the health to the liver of your horses.
-Adding protein seems to be essential in the restoration of liver health in humans and has been reported in dogs and cats.
+Feeding low starch forage plus adequate protein should help restore the health of your horses’ liver.
+Adding protein seems essential in restoring human liver health and has been reported in dogs and cats.
 The liver can regenerate itself in 4 weeks.
-This is one of the reasons so many people see improvement in their horses in as little as 2 weeks by removing the inflammatory grains and grain byproducts.
-Adding temporarily soy bean meal will continue to restore health to your horse.
-After a year or two, most of the horse will be restored and you can resume the all forage diet they were created to eat.
-Without worries of toxicants such as glyphosate.
+This is one of the reasons so many see improvement in their horses in as little as two weeks by removing the inflammatory grains and grain byproducts.
+Adding temporary soybean meal will continue to restore health to your horse.
+After a year or two, most of the horse’s health will be corrected, and you can resume the all-forage diet they were created to eat without worries of toxicants such as glyphosate.
 Maybe then you can share a beer with them – on occasion.